chadrakh/TopTrumps/README.md

-# TopTrumpsNovus
+# Top Trumps ASP.NET

-IMPORTANT
+<b>Developers:</b>
+Leyton, Chadrak, Nicola, Hassan and Ewan

+## Summary
+A game of Top Trumps built using ASP.NET which allows a player to go up against the system in a two player format until a winner is decided.

+## If running locally...
-Please run the commented code inside program to insert the decks into the database once!
-And then recomment the /**/ code
+Clone the repository and run the commented code within Program.cs to populate the database with the card information stored within the CSV file before running the application.

-Created by Leyton, Chadrak, Nicola, Hassan and Ewan

-The game is complete, has an AI turn after the player clicks a button, so please wait 3 seconds to play again.

-Hover over the left hand card to see the stats and select which one to play